roman-milk/roman-milk.github.io/susans-story.md

+===

- ****** Susan's Story Ch.
-04 ****** bydawn1958© The man was in dreamland, as Susan's body eventually came to a rest in his trembling, callused hands.
+The man was in dreamland, as Susan's body eventually came to a rest in his trembling, callused hands.
 He had to admit that Susan was one sexy woman.
 A wide smile crossed his face when he thought of what his beer drinking buddies would think when he bragged about what happened.
 He felt a nudge from Kaz indicating it was time to go.
 Reluctantly, the man straightened his clothes and exited the theater in a great hurry to find his friends.

  Alone again with Kaz, Susan hands were shaking but she managed to get her blouse buttoned.
 Brushing her skirt down to cover herself, as best she could, she gave a sign of relief to be over the nightmare.
 Kaz put his arm around Susan's shoulders and hugged her to his body.
 "You cooperated very good Susan... now no one has to know about your naughty deeds," he whispered softly to her.
 Kaz felt a need to sit still for a few minutes so his emotions could quiet down before they left the movie house.